microsoft/typespec/docs/introduction/style-guide.md

 | template parameter | PascalCase                                   | `<ExampleParameter>`                             |

 :::note
-In some languages, particularly object-oriented programming languages, it's conventional to prefix certain names with a latter to indicate what kind of thing they are.
+In some languages, particularly object-oriented programming languages, it's conventional to prefix certain names with a letter to indicate what kind of thing they are.
 For example, prefixing interface names with `I` (as in `IPet`) or prefixing template parameter names with `T` (as in `TResponse`). **This is not conventional in TypeSpec**.
 :::

 ## Layout convention